 PDS Winsock connection

-The Companion [Project] [Global settings] [Controls] is used to set the IPV4 address and port number of the PDS system.
+You use the Companion [Project] [Global settings] [Controls] to set the IPV4 address and port number of the PDS system.
 Companion stores this information in the main project file (QDF) and uses it when you start up Telin to connect to the Winsock.

 Telin can communicate with the INVADE predictive dialler.

 Following is a description the “Native” protocol.
 You may use other protocols for specific PDS systems.

 The Winsock connection is an open IPv4 TCP stream.
 Companion closes the Winsock connection after each command or exchange and opened again for the next.
 The commands are UTF8 texts which end in a comma and usually have a comma separating the command from the information being sent.

 Companion does not expect a reply from the dialler except for the two “exchange” commands: Ready and Finished.

 All commands are very short and Companion will send them in a single TCP packet.
 The only commands which Telin will send to the PDS are: